He hononga tangata – he hononga tēnei taonga ki ngā tīpuna, ki ngā āhuatanga o ngā wā o mua, mā tātou anō hei kai.

 Private sales (sales not through an auction house or dealer) of privately owned taonga tūturu are allowed under section 14 of the Act.
 Taonga tūturu do not have to have been issued a “Y” registration number to be sold privately, but the buyer may approach an authorised museum to have a certificate of examination completed if they wish.

 When a registered collector purchases or sells taonga tūturu, they are required to notify the Ministry within 14 days of a change in their collection.

 Licence to trade in Taonga Tūturu

 Under section 16 of the Act, authorised museums are required to issue certificates of examination to licenced dealers and auctioneers prior to the sale of taonga tūturu.
 Certificates can also be issued to private individuals if requested.

-To become a registered collector, the person or group must:
+To become a registered collector, the person or group should:

 - ordinarily reside in New Zealand; and

-- not have been convicted of an offence against the Protected Objects Act (previously the Antiquities Act) or the Historic Places Act.
+- not have been convicted of an offence against the Protected Objects Act (previously the Antiquities Act) or the Heritage New Zealand Pouhere Taonga Act.